Duration: 12 hours

 - Entrance to the main Rainbow Mountain Area

 - Oxygen tanks for any emergencies as we travel through high altitude (other companies don’t have this)

 What’s not included

 BOOK TOUR NOW

-NO SHOWS & CANCELLATIONS: If you cancel the day prior to the tour before 6:00 pm (Lima time) or earlier, a 10% administration fee (+ the card fee) will apply.
-After this time, there is a 100% no-show or cancellation fee.
-For cancellations or changes to your tour please email firstname.lastname@example.orgBOOK TOUR NOW
+NO SHOWS OR CANCELLATIONS:90% refund on all cancellations with more than 12 hours notice (If you cancel the day prior to the tour before 6:00 pm Lima time or earlier, a 10% administration fee (+ the card fee) will apply).
+After this time, you are considered a no-show and there are no refunds as unfortunately its too late for us to sell your seat on the bus.

 I cannot find my accommodation listed in the operator pick up locations when making my booking.
-What should I select?
+What should I do?

 Can I rent a horse during this trek?

 Yes, you can rent a horse for 90 soles approx for approximately 3 hours, but there are some parts that you will need to walk (approx. 20 to 40 minutes).
 If you want to hire a horse, you will need to inform the guide at the beginning of the tour and it is subject to availability.
 It is not possible to reserve a horse in advance, it must be done the day of the tour.